maxwellromack/recipe-radar/README.md

 flask --app backend init-db
 ```

-For adding recipes to the database, execute the following command inside of the project folder, also in a seperate terminal window:
+For updating recipes in the database, execute the following command inside of the project folder, also in a seperate terminal window:
 ```
-flask --app backend add-recipes
+flask --app backend update-recipes
 ```

 ## Authors